What are the main benefits of early exercising stock options?

 Nevertheless, this practice may also have adverse tax consequences, such as triggering AMT.
 This is because the bargain element is characterized as AMT income, and, e.g., with deferred compensation, a plan distributes a maximum amount every year.
 Therefore, you can plan ahead in the year and decide how many ISOs to exercise to reduce the AMT effects.

-For example, when you exercise 2,500 NSOs when the stock’s FMV is $2, and your exercise price is $1, you’d have $2,500 of the bargain element to be reported as income.
+For example, exercising 2,500 NSOs when FMV is $2 and exercise price is $1 creates a $2,500 bargain element taxed as ordinary income.

 Let us discuss the benefits of early exercising a share option.